-If bad reviews have overrun your brand’s online presence, you may need to partner with a reputation management (ORM) company to get back on track.
-Here’s a great article that explains how these services handle negative search results.
+If bad reviews have overrun your brand’s online presence, you may need to partner with a reputation management (ORM) company to handle negative search results.

 Since ORM is rooted in search engine optimization, it’s a natural extension of our expertise.
 That’s why Terakeet launched a dedicated reputation management division nearly a decade ago.
 We also include branded search in our enterprise SEO solution.